-\textit{FRBs as ultra-relativistic electromagnetic waves near their sources}---The observed FRBs isotropic electromagnetic energy $W_{iso} = 10^{35} \sim 10^{43}$ erg, duration $T \approx 1$ ms, frequency $f = \omega/2\pi$ ranges from 0.1 to 10 GHz \cite{RN5}.
-An FRB pulse appears with extremely high electric field strength near its source, with $E_0 = \sqrt{W_{iso} / cTR^2}$, where $c$ the light speed, $R$ the distance from its source.
+The observed FRBs exhibit isotropic electromagnetic energies $W_\mathrm{iso} \approx 10^{35} \sim 10^{43}$ erg, durations $T \approx 1$ ms, and frequencies $f = \omega/2\pi$ ranging from 0.1 to 10 GHz \cite{RN5}.
+Near its source, an FRB pulse exhibits an extremely high electric field strength, given by $E_0 = \sqrt{W_\mathrm{iso} / cTR^2}$, {where $R$ denotes the radial distance from the geometric origin of the FRB pulse}, $c$ is the light speed.
 At the frequency of $f = 1$ GHz, the normalized $E_0$ can be calculated as

-with $e$ and $m_e$ the unit charge and the rest mass of electrons, respectively.
-Generally, the size of the FRB source should be smaller than $cT \approx 3 \times 10^7$ cm \cite{RN5}, giving the maximum $\{a_0\}_{max} > 1.7 \times 10^6 \sqrt{W_{iso} / 10^{40}\mathrm{erg}}$.
-The normalized field strength should below the Schwinger limit $a_S \approx 1.2 \times 10^{11}$.
-The presence of GeV photons \cite{RN25} or highly magnetized particles \cite{RN28,RN29} that may collide with FRB and trigger quantum-electrodynamic (QED) cascades to dampen the radio pulse, further constrain the upper limit of field strength.